AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 Alexandrian set in, he became an equally violent opponent.
 Schaff says he was a great trimmer and time server, and at length seemed to acquiesce in the growing influence of Augustinianism.
-Jerome had
-\'"originally belonged, like the friend of his youth, Rufinus, and John, Bishop of Jerusalem, to the warmest admirers of the great Alexandrian father.[^382] But attacked as he now was, with remonstrances from different sides, he began out of anxiety for his own reputation for orthodoxy, to separate himself with the utmost care from the heresies with which he was charged."
-One of Origen\'s works, in the handwriting of Pamphilus, came into Jerome\'s possession, who says, owning it, he "owns the wealth of Croesus; it is signed, as it were, with the very blood of the martyr."
+Jerome had '"originally belonged, like the friend of his youth, Rufinus, and John, Bishop of Jerusalem, to the warmest admirers of the great Alexandrian father.[^382] But attacked as he now was, with remonstrances from different sides, he began out of anxiety for his own reputation for orthodoxy, to separate himself with the utmost care from the heresies with which he was charged."
+One of Origen's works, in the handwriting of Pamphilus, came into Jerome's possession, who says, owning it, he "owns the wealth of Croesus; it is signed, as it were, with the very blood of the martyr."